sujithk99/ci-cd-project/README.md

 This project demonstrates an end-to-end CI/CD pipeline using GitHub Actions, Jenkins, and Docker.

 The pipeline automates:
-- Code integration
+- Source code integration
-- Build process
+- Build and testing process
 - Docker image creation
-- Image publishing to DockerHub
+- DockerHub image publishing
-- Automated deployment
+- Automated application deployment

-The primary goal of this project is to implement a practical DevOps workflow using CI/CD automation and containerization technologies.
+This project is designed to simulate a real-world DevOps workflow where every developer commit automatically triggers the CI/CD pipeline.

 ---

 ## Architecture

-- GitHub for source control
+- GitHub for source code management
-- GitHub Actions for CI trigger
+- GitHub Actions for CI workflow trigger
-- Jenkins for orchestration
+- Jenkins for pipeline orchestration
 - Docker for containerization
 - DockerHub for image registry
 - Linux server for deployment